mattgrcia/pitch_speed_predictor/README.md

 File 3 - predictions/generate_predictions.ipynb
 ```

-Generating predictions for a specific day will take three steps.
-First, you must use File 1 to scrape up-to-date information on projected starting pitchers and lineups.
-After downloading your DraftKings playerpool file for the day (saved by default as 'DKSalaries.csv'), this code will spit out a file of pitcher-hitter matchups on which a model could predict, assuming the required stats were included.

-These stats are introduced by running File 2, which will then output a matchups file with all the stats you need to run File 3 and generate predictions for the day.

 ### Further Implementation

 To make this more scalable, stats should be left in and pulled from a SQL database, rather than my showcasing the ability to use R and Python.

-The DraftKings playerpool download will be automated once the 2020 baseball season rolls around.